 - Earn 6 of the 9 credits in honors courses: HONB110, HONB200, HONB210, or one honors course offered by another college on campus

 - Maintain an overall GPA of 3.0 or higher

 - You may earn up to three credits by completing an honors contract in a non-honors course

 2023 Winterterm Honors Experience Course in Hawaii

-Second-year Hillyer College Honors students are taking the Hawaiian Honors Experience Course in January 2023 on the island of O’ahu and the University of Hawaii campus.
+Second-year Hillyer College Honors students completed the Hawaiian Honors Experience Course in January 2023 on the island of O’ahu and the University of Hawaii campus.

-The Winterterm course includes lectures on Classical Buddhism, the Cultural Diversity of the Hawaiian Islands, the History of the Kingdom of Hawaii, and the United States entry into World War II.
-Students will tour I’olani Palace, Pearl Harbor, and the James Campbell Wildlife Refuge.
-In addition, they will meet with U.S. District Court Judge Derrick Watson to discuss current topics in the law.
-Students will earn 3 credits toward their honors graduation requirement.
+The Winterterm course included lectures on Classical Buddhism, the Cultural Diversity of the Hawaiian Islands, the History of the Kingdom of Hawaii, and the United States entry into World War II.
+Students toured the I’olani Palace, Pearl Harbor, and the James Campbell Wildlife Refuge.
+In addition, they met with U.S. District Court Judge Derrick Watson to discuss current topics in the law.
+Students earned 3 credits toward their honors graduation requirement.

 The program is funded through the generosity of Hillyer alumni who provide scholarship money to defer a significant amount of the costs associated with the trip.